Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection: Concluding Remarks

 \section{Concluding Remarks}

 We study online multiple testing with feedback, aiming to develop reliable machine learning methods for real-time decision-making with rigorous FDR and mFDR control.
-Our key contribution is \textbf{GAIF}, a {feedback-enhanced Generalized Alpha-Investing framework} that guarantees online FDR control under the standard assumption of independence between null and all other \(p\)-values.
-Building on GAIF, we extend the framework to the conformal setting by constructing independent online conformal \(p\)-values for null hypotheses, and achieve finite-sample mFDR control via our \textbf{OCTF} procedures.
-To further enhance performance and address distribution shifts among non-nulls, we propose a feedback-driven model selection criterion.
+Our key contribution is \text{GAIF} and its adaptive variants, a {feedback-enhanced Generalized Alpha-Investing framework} that guarantees online FDR control under the standard assumption of independence between null and all other \(p\)-values.
+Building on GAIF, we further develop \text{OCTF} for online conformal testing by constructing independent online conformal \(p\)-values for null hypotheses, which achieves finite-sample mFDR control.
+To further enhance performance and address distribution shifts among non-nulls, we propose a feedback-driven score selection strategy and provide theoretical analysis characterizing its optimality properties.

 We highlight several potential directions for future work.
-First, a current limitation of our framework is its focus on distribution shifts in the alternative data.
-To address alpha-death and piggybacking under such shifts, one can control weighted FDR using forgetting factors or decaying memory mechanism \citep{ramdas2017online}.
+First, the current framework mainly focuses on distribution shifts in the non-null data.
+To address alpha-death and piggybacking under such shifts, one can consider controlling weighted FDR using forgetting factors or decaying memory mechanism \citep{ramdas2017online}.
 Second, extending our framework to accommodate more general forms of distribution shift is another promising direction.
-One potential approach is to construct online weighted conformal \(p\)-values \citep{prinster2025watch} and apply them within the OCTF framework.
-Finally, to establish guarantees under weaker assumptions, one could relax the definition of valid online FDR control and develop new error-rate notions—analogous to the average-coverage criterion studied in online conformal inference \citep{gibbs2021adaptive,humbert2025onlineselectiveconformalinference}.
+One potential approach is to incorporate adaptive strategies that exploit local information, in the spirit of the adaptive conformal inference \citep{gibbs2021adaptive}.
+Finally, to establish guarantees under weaker assumptions, one could relax the definition of valid online FDR control and develop new error-rate notions, analogous to the average-coverage criterion studied in online conformal inference \citep{gibbs2021adaptive,humbert2025onlineselectiveconformalinference}.